AlexGurianov/DamagedCarsClassifier/README.md

 Contains a Notebook with a class that incapsulates the picked classifier (VGG-19 + linear SVM).
 Classifier's performance on the test set is also analysed.

-The classifier can be run on any image with 3 color channels as in the example.
+The resulting classifier can be run on any image with 3 color channels as in the example.
 A pickled trained SVM classifier is provided in the folder (svm_vgg_19.pkl) and should be downloaded to where the code is run.
 Pretrained weights for the VGG-19 network used for feature extraction will be downloaded by Keras automatically on running the code for the first time.